MackerelGray/chirp-bark-hey/writings/max/on-sapience.md

+# Chirp!
+Bark!
+Hey!

+Funny plural system made of a murder chicken, a murder dog, and just some guy talk about their life.

-# On Sapience, Longing, and the Lack Thereof
+## On Sapience, Longing, and the Lack Thereof

 *Written by Max Biscuit-Machina on August 12th, 2024.*